kohkimakimoto/essh/website/content/intro/en/zsh-completion.md

 eval "$(essh --zsh-completion)"
 ~~~

-And then, edit your `esshconfig.lua`.
+And then, edit your `.esshconfig.lua`.
 Try to add the `description` property as the following.

 ~~~lua
 host "web01.localhost" {